lucarossi9/in-context-learning/README.md

 ## Credits

+Our codes are in part borrowed by the work
-The repository is inspired by the codes of the paper *What Can Transformers Learn In-Context?
+*What Can Transformers Learn In-Context?
 A Case Study of Simple Function Classes** <br>
 *Shivam Garg\*, Dimitris Tsipras\*, Percy Liang, Gregory Valiant* <br>
 Paper: http://arxiv.org/abs/2208.01066 <br><br>